Trinity College Dublin: 20th century

 In April 1900, Queen Victoria visited College Green in Dublin.
 Women were admitted to Trinity College as full members for the first time in 1904.
-From 1904 to 1907, women from Oxford and Cambridge came to Trinity College to receive their ad eundem degree and were known as Steamboat ladies.
+From 1904 to 1907, women from Oxford and Cambridge, who were admitted but not granted degrees, came to Trinity College to receive their ad eundum degree; they were known as Steamboat ladies and the fees they paid helped to fund Trinity Hall.